elham-kh/Covid_Raid/README.md

 # River/Covid Raid 2020
-recreation of river raid, the famous atari 2600 game, to be used for reinforcemnt learning
+creation of covid raid game to be used for reinforcemnt learning

 ## Installation
 ```